kammitama5/kammitama5.github.io/_posts/2018-7-28-Saturday-July-28th.md

 ## So
  - I'm probably going to continue working on my GSoC article this evening, and sneak in some Haskell!
  - Also, I found out my Haskell group (local) is going through ```CIS194``` with tests!
 So I may join them!
-   That kind of focused structure is beneficial to me, so as long as they're doing the work and I can improve, I'd be happy to be a part of that and commend the organizers for having this sort of community.
+   That kind of focused structure is beneficial to me, as long as they're doing the work and I can improve, I'd be happy to be a part of that and commend the organizers for having this sort of community.